 Flexibility for Students Affected by Natural Disasters

-This fall, we’ve seen a number of natural disasters and tragedies impact communities across the country.
+Since the school year has begun, we’ve seen a number of natural disasters and tragedies impact communities across the country.
 If you have been directly impacted, we hope, first and foremost, that you and your family are safe and healthy.

 - While all required materials must be submitted before we begin the file review process, should a transcript or recommendation be missing, we’ll simply hold the file until it’s complete and review it with all the information.
 Delayed school materials will not impact a student's prospect for admission - only the notification timeline.

-- If a student’s senior year grades have been impacted, please utilize the Additional Information section of the Common App, space in Linfield’s Member Questions, or send an email to firstname.lastname@example.org, with an explanation that would be helpful for us to understand the most recent grades.
+- If a student’s current year grades have been impacted, please utilize the Additional Information section of the Common App, space in Linfield’s Member Questions, or send an email to firstname.lastname@example.org, with an explanation that would be helpful for us to understand the most recent grades.

 - If applying for need-based financial aid using the FAFSA and it no longer accurately reflects the family’s financial situation, our financial aid office would be happy to begin a conversation with a family about the best process to provide a clearer picture.